AlecMcCutcheon/Password-Entropy-Calculator/README.md

   return Math.pow(charset, length - 1) + GRC(length - 1);
 }
 ```
 and a symbol character set size of 33.
+Which = 111,110